 The FAQ is available on the Franz Inc. WWW home page (in the Support section):

-A patch is a file (typically a fasl -- compiled Lisp -- file) which either corrects some error in the product or provides some enhancement or new feature.
+An patch is a file (typically a fasl -- compiled Lisp -- file) which either corrects some error in the product or provides some enhancement or new feature.
 Patches are available from the Franz Inc. web site.
 (Some patches, particularly those which implement an improvement, an enhancement, or a new feature rather than a bug fix, are restricted to supported customers only.)
 Patches are stored in both locations with a directory structure that mirrors the distribution directory structure, so that patch files can be downloaded into the correct directories of the distribution.
-The function update-allegro downloads patch files and places them in the correct locations.
+There are several ways to get patches:

 There are various kinds of patch files.